bruoliveir/forum-template/README.md

 ## Configuration

-* Run `bundle install` to install all dependencies.
+* Run `bundle install --without production` to install all dependencies.
 * To create and populate the database, run:

 ```